dada-lang/dada-artwork/README.md

 ![Word logo](./dada-letters.svg)

 This alternate logo is appropriate if you want to look fancy.
-That's Tzara blinking out from the corner there!
+That's Tzara blinking out from the corner there (without their monocle).

 ## Licensing